HummingbirdTechGroup/DumbsmartRepositoriesBundle/README.md

-Then, enable the bundle by adding it to the list of registered bundles in the `app/AppKernel.php` file of your project (as it is meant to be for development, you would place it under your development configuration in this file):
+Then, enable the bundle by adding it to the list of registered bundles in the `app/AppKernel.php` file of your project (as it is meant to be for development, you may want to place it under your development configuration in this file):

 ```php